Chat with us, powered by LiveChat

 • 2 WIL (Work Integrated Learning) subjects

-At ICMS we believe that the best learning experience combines practical and ‘real world’ experience with a strong academic foundation.
-Work Integrated Learning (WIL) subjects are built into your degree, meaning you graduate with more than a degree – you’ll graduate with real world experience – and will have gained invaluable industry connections.
+At ICMS we believe that the best learning experience combines practical and real world experience with a strong academic foundation.
+Our Work Integrated Learning (WIL) program is built into your degree and will prepare you for future success in the business world.

 The Bachelor of Business (International Tourism) is career-focused, and aims to develop contemporary knowledge and skills needed for success.
 This means: